drakerossman/nixos-musings/README.md

 This repository contains the code for the series of articles about NixOS.
-Navigate to a an  folder to see the respective README.
+Navigate to a folder to see the article's respective README and supplementary code.